 Putting the “O” Back in an Overtired, Overworked Mom

-It’s a gorgeous spring day in early March, and I am on my way to Cherokee Women’s Woodstock office to get an O-Shot, a procedure that offers women treatment for urinary incontinence and sexual dysfunction.
-I am excited and a little nervous at the idea of this new procedure.
+I am on my way to Cherokee Women’s Woodstock office to get an O-Shot, a procedure that offers women treatment for urinary incontinence and sexual dysfunction.
+I’m excited and a little nervous.
 However, I am hopeful after hearing other women’s success stories, and hope to have my own story add to the increasing number of women who have had remarkable results after getting the O-Shot.

 When I heard that Cherokee Women’s was offering this procedure, I wanted to try it.
-I trust Dr. Litrel and his team, so much so that I’ve been a patient for over eight years.
+I trust Dr. Michael Litrel and his team, so much so that I’ve been a patient for over eight years.
 The practice has delivered both of my children, and I refer them to anyone looking for a patient, kind team of physicians.

 I have suffered from sexual dysfunction for a number of years.
 While I know I am not alone in this (nearly half of women report suffering from some sort of sexual dysfunction in their life), this isn’t something most women are comfortable discussing with each other, their doctors, much less their husbands or anyone else.